hiimnhan/scc451/report.typ

 Here we choose two algorithms for clustering task: K-Means from partition-based approach and HDBSCAN from density-based clustering category.
 K-Means is included as our baseline due to its simpleness in implementation and commonly used.
 HDBSCAN @campelloDensityBasedClusteringBased2013 is an algorithm that group points based on the density of the surrounding region.
 Extending from DBSCAN, it builds a hierarchy of density-based clusters and choose the most stable clusters out of them.

+= Task 2: Image Processing with Deep Neural Networks (DNNs) The purpose of this task is to effectively, thoroughly apply pre-trained DNNs for image clustering and classification tasks.
+In this task, we choose two datasets, i.e. Kaggle: Cats vs Dogs Dataset @catsVsDogs and Food101 @food101.
+Kaggle: Cats vs Dogs Dataset is a dataset providing a collection of photos about cats and dogs.
+Statistically, there are 12491 pictures of cat and 12470 images of dog.
+Food101 includes images of food.
+With over 100000 files, it is a good set of data for image clustering and classification training.

+== Dataset 1: Food101
+=== Data preprocessing

+*Image Cleaning* As shown in @fig-food101-corrupt_size, all images are in good quality with various sizes.
+Therefore we need to resize these images for the sake of consistent input for aftward downstream analysis and model.
+Here we resize all images to $256 times 256$ dimension and save in `image_resized` folder.

+*Noise Removal* Apply Gaussian filter to reduce noise in images.

+*Normalization* Normalization is a process that rescale pixel values to a specific range (usually 0-255 to [0-1] range).

+#figure(
+  image("food101-image-preprocessed-samples.png"),
+  caption: [Image of some preprocessed samples], )<fig-food101-image-preprocessed-samples>

+=== Clustering

 #bibliography("refs.bib")